 816/751-1ART

 Considered the most distinguished art museum in the Midwest, the Nelson-Atkins displays more than 33,500 items dated from 3000 B.C. to the present.
 Best known for its outstanding Asian art collection, especially works from China, the museum also presents extensive holdings of European and American art.
-Both inside and outside the museum (in the adjacent 22-acre Kansas City Sculpture Park) you will find the country’s largest collection of British sculptor Henry Moore’s monumental pieces, as well as works by other modern masters.
-This museum is free to the public.
+Both inside and outside the museum (in the adjacent 22-acre Donald J. Hall Sculpture Park) you will find the country’s largest collection of British sculptor Henry Moore’s monumental pieces, as well as works by other modern masters.
+Catch a movie or a meal at the stately Rozzelle Court Restaurant.
+This museum is free to the public; closed Tuesday and Wednesday.

 Leila’s Hair Museum